 Table 7.
 Annual SSY estimates

-Annual estimates of SSY and sSSY using the Qmax-SSY relationship
+Annual estimates of SSY and sSSY

-The Qmax-SSY relationships developed above were used to predict SSY from Qmax of 60 storms identified at FG3 in 2014, the only year with a continuous Q record (Table 7).
-Predicted annual SSY in 2014 from the UPPER and TOTAL watersheds was 29 and 392 tons/year, respectively.
-Predicted annual sSSY in 2014 from the UPPER and TOTAL watersheds, was 33 and 220 tons/km2 /year, respectively.
+The Qmax-SSY relationships were used to predict SSY from Qmax of 60 storms identified at FG3 in 2014, the only year with a continuous Q record (Table 7).
+Predicted annual SSY in 2014 from the UPPER and TOTAL watersheds was 29 and 392 tons/year (33 and 220 tons/km2 /year).

-Annual estimates of SSY and sSSY from all measured storms

-Continuous records of precipitation in 2014 showed storm precipitation (precipitation during storms that met the threshold criteria) was 2,279 mm, representing 57% of annual total precipitation (=3,765 mm).
+Annual SSY was also calculated using Equation 5 for three sets of storm events: a) all events, including those where SSY data were only available for a single site; b) only events where data was available for both UPPER (FG1) and LOWER (FG3) and c) only events where data was available for UPPER (FG1), LOWER_QUARRY (FG2) and LOWER_VILLAGE (FG3).
+Including all storms (method a) will provide the best estimate at a given location, while b) and c) allow more direct comparison of different subwatersheds.
+Continuous records of precipitation in 2014 showed storm precipitation (Psann) was 2,279 mm, representing 57% of annual total precipitation (3,765 mm).
 All storms with measured SSY at FG1 from 2012-2014 included 2,780 mm of precipitation, or 122% of expected annual storm precipitation.
-Annual storm precipitation is roughly 20% less than precipitation measured during those storms, so estimated annual SSY and sSSY from the UPPER subwatershed were 43 tons and 47 tons/km2 /yr, respectively.
-All storms with measured SSY at FG3 from 2012-2014 included 2,766 mm of precipitation, or 121% of expected annual storm precipitation so estimated annual SSY and sSSY from the TOTAL watershed were 341 tons and 191 tons/km2 /yr, respectively.
+Annual storm precipitation is roughly 20% less than precipitation measured during storms with SSY data, so estimated annual SSY from the UPPER subwatershed was 43 tons/yr (47 tons/km2 /yr).
+All storms with measured SSY at FG3 from 2012-2014 included 2,766 mm of precipitation, or 121% of expected annual storm precipitation so estimated annual SSY from the TOTAL watershed was 341 tons/yr (191 tons/km2 /yr).

-Annual estimates of SSY and sSSY from storms in Table 2

-Storms with measured SSY at both FG1 and FG3 (Table 2) included a total precipitation of 1,123 mm, or 49% of expected annual storm precipitation.
+Storms with measured SSY at both FG1 and FG3 (Table 2) included a total precipitation depth of 1,123 mm, or 49% of expected annual storm precipitation.
 Annual storm precipitation is roughly 2 times the precipitation measured during those storms, so annual SSY and sSSY are estimated to be roughly 2 times the measured SSY and sSSY.
 Estimated annual SSY from the UPPER, LOWER, and TOTAL watersheds was 40, 390, and 450 tons/year, respectively.
 Estimated annual sSSY from the UPPER, LOWER, and TOTAL watersheds was 50, 300, and 170 tons/km2 /year, respectively.

-Annual estimates of SSY and sSSY from storms in Table 4

 Storms with measured SSY at FG1, FG2, and FG3 (Table 4) included a total precipitation of 537 mm, or 24% of expected annual storm precipitation.
 Annual storm precipitation is roughly 4 times the precipitation measured for these storms, so annual SSY and sSSY are estimated to be roughly 4 times the measured SSY and sSSY.
 Annual SSY from the UPPER, LOWER_QUARRY, LOWER_VILLAGE, and TOTAL watersheds were estimated to be 70, 190, 120, and 380 tons/year, respectively.
 Annual sSSY from the UPPER, LOWER_QUARRY, LOWER_VILLAGE, and TOTAL watersheds were estimated to be 80, 710, 190, and 210 tons/km2 /year, respectively.
 These values are likely the least accurate since they are based on the fewest storms.
 They are presented here to provide an estimate of annual SSY for the quarry and village separately.
 Excluding these values, the range of annual SSY estimates is relatively small for the UPPER subwatershed (29-44 tons/year) and TOTAL watershed (341-450 tons/year).

 Discussion

 Methods for quantifying human impact